George Burley: Too many signings after making Europe cost Ipswich

 In their sixth game, however, things changed.
 After falling behind to an early Lee Bowyer strike, goals from Scowcroft and Jermaine Wright earned the Tractor Boys a 2-1 victory over Leeds United, who would reach the Champions League semi-finals later that season.

 Having lost three of their first five games, Ipswich would enter the New Year having lost just three more times, picking up away wins over Gerard Houllier’s treble-winning Liverpool in the league and second-placed Arsenal in the League Cup, in which they would enjoy a run to the semi-finals.

 That phenomenal run of results saw Ipswich enter 2001 sitting third in the Premier League table, where they would stay for much of the season.
-A Stan James promo code would have made any optimistic punters a very healthy return on that scenario.

 Eventually they were squeezed out by Liverpool and Leeds into fifth, finishing three points off third and a Champions League place, but it still represented the best campaign by a newly-promoted club since Nottingham Forest in 1994-95.